Which stable roofing material is best for stables?

 At National Timber Buildings, we use Onduline roofing as standard unless customers specify otherwise.
 As a bespoke timber building company, we can cater to most specified roof materials.

 Our stable roofing materials can be used on a variety of land .
-These include stables, tack rooms, food stores, field shelters, carports, workshops and many more.
+These include wooden stables for horses, tack rooms, food stores, field shelters, carports, workshops and many more.
 Allowing you to achieve a consistent style throughout the various buildings that may make up your horse yard.
 Besides being easy to install, they also require minimal maintenance whilst providing superb durability.
 This minimises any disruption and provides your horses with a settled living environment.

 Let’s take closer look at some of our popular roof materials: